LeventeHajder/AffineExtractor/README.md

 a11 a21 a12 a22 tx ty x1 y1 x2 y2
 ```

+### 4. Example Scripts
+You find example scripts to show the operation of the published algorithms.
+All scripts are in the folder named 'scripts'.
+Go into this directory, and run the scripts in this order:
+* runOpencvMatcher.sh
+* runBruteMatcher.sh
+* runLucasKanadeMatcher.sh

+Finally, you can visualize the results by calling
+* runVisualize.sh

+The resulting local affine transformations are in the folder data/infopark.
+The resulting files are AffsSIFT.txt, AffsBrute.txt, AffsLK.txt.

 ## Setup & Dependencies

 The code is written in Python and relies on standard computer vision libraries.